Blog > How Long Do ACH Transfers Take? Everything you need to know

 What is the process behind ACH transfers?

 Now that you know the general ACH timeline, it’s time to look at the process behind these transactions.
-The ACH transfer process is relatively straightforward.
+The process is relatively straightforward.
 Here’s a quick breakdown to help you understand how it all works:

 1. Authorization: The individual or organization that wants to transfer money initiates the transaction by providing their bank with the necessary information, such as the recipient’s name, account number, and routing number.
 This is typically done using an ACH authorization form, which grants permission to a financial institution to debit or credit an individual or business account, allowing for the transfer of funds between bank accounts.